 All College of Engineering students are required to complete a First-Year Writing seminar (4 credits) and a Writing, Research & Inquiry seminar (4 credits) or the equivalent.
 All BU Hub requirements in the capacities of Quantitative Reasoning, Communication and Intellectual Toolkit and in the area of Scientific Inquiry will ordinarily be satisfied through College of Engineering requirements and through required coursework in the respective majors.
 Please view the ENG Hub requirements mapping sheet for information on how these units map to the Engineering degree requirements.

 Students will need to complete eight additional requirements in at least four Hub Electives.
 These requirements are:

 - Ethical Reasoning (1 unit)

 - Social Inquiry (I or II, 1 unit)

-To complete a four-year degree without adding any additional coursework/Hub elective classes it is important that students fit the eight additional Hub units into the four Hub Elective slots included in each degree program, meaning that two Hub units be completed with each Hub elective, and that each of the eight Hub elective units be met once and only once.
-To see lists of all possible combinations of these additional units, please click here.
+To complete a four-year degree without adding any additional coursework/Hub elective classes it is important that students fit the eight additional Hub requirements into the four Hub Elective slots included in each degree program, meaning that two Hub requirements be completed with each Hub elective, and that each of the eight Hub elective requirements be met once and only once.
+You can search for courses by School/College, number of credits and/or specific Hub requirements here.

 The sequence described above may be alternatively satisfied by participating in the CAS Core Curriculum or Kilachand Honors College; for more information about these programs, contact the Undergraduate Programs Office.